-Our website currently says GreenArrow can send up to 4 million messages per hour, but that estimate is based on how GreenArrow performed before Direct Injection.
+Our website currently says GreenArrow can send up to eight million messages per hour, but that estimate is based on how GreenArrow performed before Direct Injection.
 Now we can blow past that barrier and go faster than we’ve ever dreamed before.
 We even have individual customers who are sending eight million messages per hour from a single GreenArrow installation!
 That’s right—we’ve hit Warp 8.

 Since this is still a relatively new improvement, it may not be turned on by default for all customers.
 If you’re already sending with GreenArrow, but you're not sure if your installation is using Direct Injection, contact our support team and we'll turn it on for you.